 Bibliography: Doyle, Caitlin.
 Girls Can Do Anything: From Sports to Innovation, Art to Politics, Meet Over 200 Women Who Got There First.
 Buffalo: Firefly Books, 2016.
 Print.

-Support these organizations dedicated to preserving this Awesome Woman's story:
+Support these organizations dedicated to preserving her story:

 Please note that while Awesome Women Library tries to include links only to media from reputable sources, we cannot attest to the quality or content of any media listed on this website.
 Our mission is to introduce you to these Awesome Women and give you a wide array of resources for learning more.
 We haven't read everything listed and are not a recommendation site, nor is this meant to be an exhaustive catalog of every book related to this woman -- there's just too much out there!
 Happy reading!!